 More Hamstring Exercises: Deadlift | One-Legged Deadlift | Hamstring Rolls | One-Leg Hamstring Rolls | One-Leg Hip Lifts on the Ball | Bent Knee Deadlifts | Barbell Deadlifts | Seated Slides | One-Leg Deadlift w/ Balance Challenge | Pull Through | Deadlift Combo

-Deadlifts are an amazing exercise that target the lower back, glutes and hamstrings.
+Deadlifts are the perfect back body exercise, targeting the lower back, glutes and hamstrings.
 One reason they're amazing is that, not only do they work multiple muscles, they also mimic a movement we do all day long--bending over to pick things up.
 This move requires perfect form in order to protect your back.
 If you have any back problems or feel any abnormal pain in the lower back, skip this and work on strengthening the lower back before trying it again.